Getting All-on-6 and All-on-8 dental implants abroad is a low-cost option for replacing missing teeth in the entire arch.

 The “All-on” implant systems have been quite the rage in the field of implantology in the past few years.

-Their main application is where all the teeth in at least one arch are missing.
+Their main application is in the cases where all the teeth in at least one arch (upper or lower jaw) are missing.
 They are a better alternative to the formerly used Removable Complete Dentures.

 One of the types in this category is the All-on-6 system.
 As the name suggests, six implants are placed in the entire upper or lower jawbone.